richardhightowerjava/makai/reference-projects/leaderboard-with-events/README.md

 ```
 Not too much to it - it's really just a data wrapper for knowing on the client what type of message was coming
 back, and a data holder (List<BoardEntry entries) for the deserialization to a JSON/javascript response.
 If you noticed
-above in the serverMessages, we are looking explicitly for 'messagesFromServer' - since the server response will
+above in the serverMessages, we are looking explicitly for 'messageFromServer' - since the server response will
 tell the client that this is the "method invoked" and the parameters to the method are the data.

 So now that we have a way to plumb responses to the client we need a way to invoke it.